Skip to content

 Enabling the Profiler in Tests

 Collecting data with the Symfony Profiler can slow down your tests significantly.
-That's why Symfony disables it by default:
+For this reason, Symfony keeps the profiler enabled but disables data collection by default in the test environment:

 1